observatorioobstetrico/kprematurity/README.md

 # A clustering model for monitoring preterm birth in Brazil to guide public health policies: a retrospective observational study

-This retrospective observational study analysed socioeconomic profiles, adequacy of antenatal care, and the occurrence of elective and spontaneous preterm births in healthcare units in Brazil in 2020 using using the K-mean clustering method.
+This retrospective observational study analysed socioeconomic profiles, adequacy of antenatal care and the occurrence of elective and spontaneous preterm births in healthcare units in Brazil in 2020 using using the K-mean clustering method.

 Funding: Bill & Melinda Gates Foundation, CNPq and FAPES.